 There are different types of VPN.
 If you are not aware of them yet, you should complete reading this article.
 You might have used a VPN service at least once in your life.
 They are very useful in several situations.
 But what about the VPN types?
-What actually have to do with the VPN service and reliability?
+What actually has to do with the VPN service and reliability?
 This article will solve all your questions regarding the VPN types.

 What are VPN Types?

 VPN types are generally based on their connection type and the security they are providing.
 Mostly based on the connection type.
 There are several types of VPN connections discovered to date.
 They include the most commonly used PPTP type to the rarest Hybrid type.
 Based on the requirement of the user, the type of VPN also changes.
-For example, for a person who just needs a basic connection security doesn’t need a much costly and effective VPN like an enterprise with highly confidential data.
+For example, for a person who just needs basic connection security doesn’t need a much costly and effective VPN like an enterprise with highly confidential data.
 To know more about the VPN types, read the below list.

 1. PPTP VPN

 PPTP of Point-to-Point Tunneling Protocol is the most common and popular VPN type out there.
 If you are going to buy a simple VPN without doing much research about its type, you are probably going to get a PPTP VPN.
 The PPTP VPNs create a tunnel different from internet service providers and capture the data.
 This allows users to browse anonymously on the internet and protect their network with strong encryption standards.
 Users will be given the credentials including an approved password in order to start using the VPN service.
 Users will have to enter these details while setting up the VPN.

 PPTP VPNs are compatible with almost all operating systems including Windows, Mac, and Linux.
 This is also a reason for the popularity and widespread usage of the Point-to-Point VPN networks.
 If you are a beginner and just need a simple VPN service that is strong enough to secure your connection, you should go with a PPTP VPN.